pettarin/rb_smil_emulator/README.md

 * Support multiple highlighted elements at the same time
 * Integration with existing `<audio>` (or `<video>`) element (unfortunately at the moment seeking seems broken in iBooks)
 * More flexible, user-customizable interaction between user click/touch and audio rendition behaviour
-* Avoid collision of two audio sources in iBooks (if possible at all --- right now it does not seem possible)
 * Use/integrate existing SMIL libraries (e.g., `timesheet.js`)
+* Avoid collision of two audio sources, especially in iBooks (if possible at all --- right now it does not seem possible)
-* Load next chapter upon the end of the current
+* Load next chapter upon the end of the current (if possible at all --- right now it does not seem possible)

 ## Acknowledgments